Small errors in random zeroth-order optimization are imaginary: Introduction

+Numerical experiments built around standard test problems as well as a model predictive control (MPC) problem corroborate our theoretical results and demonstrate the practical efficiency of the proposed algorithms.
+Although cancellation effects are caused by rounding to machine precision, which is nowadays of the order $10^{-16}$, our single-point gradient estimator improves both the accuracy as well as the speed of zeroth-order algorithms already when $\varepsilon$-optimal solutions with $\varepsilon\gg 10^{-16}$ are sought.

-\paragraph*{Structure} In Section~\ref{sec:prelim} we highlight the complex-step method from numerical differentiation along with indispensable tools from Complex analysis.
-Then, in Section~\ref{sec:oracle} we introduce our complex-step oracle and in Sections~\ref{sec:convex}-\ref{sec:nonconvex} we analyze the performance of this oracle in the context of convex, strongly convex and non-convex optimization algorithms, respectively.
-Then, in Section~\ref{sec:num} we provide a variety of numerical experiments to substantiate the claims.
-At last, a few auxiliary results are relegated to the Appendix.
+\paragraph*{Structure} Section~\ref{sec:prelim} reviews basic tools from multivariate complex analysis and introduces the complex-step method from numerical differentiation.
+Section~\ref{sec:oracle} then combines smoothing techniques with complex arithmetic to construct a new single-point gradient estimator, and Sections~\ref{sec:convex}-\ref{sec:nonconvex} analyze the favorable convergence rates of zeroth-order optimization methods equipped with the new gradient estimator in the context of convex, strongly convex and non-convex optimization, respectively.
+Section~\ref{sec:num} reports on numerical experiments, and Section~\ref{sec:conclusions} concludes.